lukehollis/alphaearth-hack/README.md

 - The frontend should use:
   - `NEXT_PUBLIC_API_BASE` for HTTP requests (e.g. `http://localhost:8000`)
   - `NEXT_PUBLIC_WS_URL` for WebSocket (e.g. `ws://localhost:8000/ws/chat`)
-- The SRD endpoint is mock by design; replace with your estimator when ready while keeping the same I/O contract for the UI.
+- The SRD endpoint implements a simplified real analysis via EE when configured and falls back to a mock generator; it is for demonstration/teaching and not a causal estimator.
+Replace with a production estimator as needed while keeping the same I/O contract for the UI.

 ## License